 Goal Tactics Activities & Metrics Grow and sustain relationships with student government organizations across Ontario.
 Present at student government events and gatherings.
-Develop learner engagement strategy with student Nurture relationships with government incoming representatives on an annual basis. organizations.Engage learners and educators in Continue to support both faculty and student advisory committees and expand focus to areas that support strategic directions. initiatives and strategies, that advance technology-enabled learning practices in Ontario.
-Grow and sustain relationships with the Ontario government through the Ministry of Advanced Education and Ensure government representation at events.
-Develop government engagement Skills Development (MAESD).
+Develop learner engagement strategy with student Nurture relationships with incoming representatives government organizations. on an annual basis.
+Engage learners and educators in Continue to support initiatives and both faculty and student strategies, advisory committees and that advance expand focus to areas technology-enablec that support strategic directions. learning practices in Ontario.
+Grow and sustain relationships with Ensure government Develop the Ontario government through the representation at events. government Ministry of Advanced Education and engagement Skills Development (MAESD).
 Nurture relationships with policy teams and branches. strategy.